lithops-cloud/airflow-plugin/README.md

 This plugin provides three new operators.

 _____________________
-**Important note:** Due to the way Airflow manages DAGs, the callables passed to the Cloudbutton operators can not be declared in the DAG definition script.
+**Important note:** Due to the way Airflow manages DAGs, the callables passed to the Lithops operators can not be declared in the DAG definition script.
 Instead, they must be declared inside a separate file or module.
 To access the functions from the DAG file, import them as regular modules.
 _____________________

- - **CloudbuttonCallAsyncOperator**
+ - **LithopsCallAsyncOperator**

 	It invokes a single function.